jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 # Improvements
-- google cloud and virtual machine
+- Google Cloud and Virtual Machine\
+this and that this and that
+- Docker\
+this and that this and that
-- docker
+- Date and Timestamp\
-- date time creation, automation and querying\
+creation, automation and querying\
 contrab, psql and bash